kors12/ivt-lab/README.md

 - There are currently two tests (`GT4500Test`), but be aware that they are not proper unit tests, as they do not isolate the dependencies of the tested class.

 The code can be built, but due to missing features one of the tests fails.
 The first execercise will be to fix this.

+## Test cases for GT4500.fireTorpedo()

+1. firingMode = SINGLE, primary is not empty, secondary is not empty --> primary is fired once, secondary is not fired, returns true
+2. firingMode = SINGLE, primary is empty, secondary is not empty --> primary is not fired secondary is fired once, returns true
+3. firingMode = SINGLE, primary is empty, secondary is empty --> primary is not fired secondary is not fired, returns false
+4. firingMode = SINGLE, primary is not empty, secondary is not empty, firingMode = SINGLE, primary is not empty, secondary is not empty --> primary is fired once, secondary is fired once, returns true * 2
+5. firingMode = SINGLE, primary is not empty, secondary is empty, firingMode = SINGLE, primary is not empty, secondary is empty --> primary is fired twice, secondary is not fired, returns true * 2